Read on and find out all necessary information regarding the perpetual Atmos clock

 Every time the temperature rises, the mixture expands.
 When the temperature falls, it contracts.
 This motion makes the capsule move like a concertina and keeps the clock’s mainspring constantly winding.

-The variation of the temperature, even of only 1 degree in range between 15-30 degrees centigrade, is already sufficient enough for the Amos clock to run efficiently for 2 days.
+The variation of the temperature, even of only 1 degree in range between 15-30 degrees centigrade, is already sufficient enough for the Atmos clock to run efficiently for 2 days.

 Everything inside the Atmos clock has to be in motion and has to work smoothly and quietly as possible so as to make the whole thing work together in harmony.
 The clock parts are not of the highest precision but are practically wear-free.